Uniquely named female film stars were inspiring debuts on the baby name charts as early as the 1910s, starting with Francelia in 1912.

 That film star was actor Franchot Tone.
 He shot to fame in 1933, the year he appeared in seven films — including one with Jean Harlow, another with Loretta Young, and two with Joan Crawford (his future wife).

-The name Franchot debuted on the SSA’s baby name list the very next year:
+The name Franchot debuted in the U.S. baby name data the very next year:

 - 1937: 10 baby boys named Franchot